go-furnace/go-furnace/README.md

 * Post creating a stack (stackname parameter is provided) This is typically a place where a post notification could be executed, like a slack notifier that a stack's creation is done.
+  Or an application health-check which looks up the deployed URL parameter and checks if the application is responding.

 * Pre deleting a stack (stackname parameter is provided) These plugins also have the option to abort a delete before it begins.
 A typical use-case would be to check if the resources